Timur Kuran: Islam and economic performance of the Middle East

-In the mid-1990s, Kuran started exploring the drivers of the Middle East’s economic trajectory from the birth of Islam to the present.
+In the mid-1990s, Kuran started exploring the drivers of the Middle East's economic trajectory from the birth of Islam to the present.
 His focus has been on the roles of Islamic law (Sharia) in shaping economic opportunities.

-During Islam’s early centuries, Kuran observes, the economic content of Islamic law was well-suited to global economic conditions.
+During Islam's early centuries, Kuran observes, the economic content of Islamic law was well-suited to global economic conditions.
 As such, the Middle East was an economically advanced region.
 Subsequently, it failed to match the institutional transformation through which Western Europe vastly increased its capacity to pool resources, coordinate production, and conduct trade.
-Although the Middle East’s economic institutions never froze, in certain areas central to economic modernization changes were minimal until the 1800s, at least in relation to structural transformations in the West.
+Although the Middle East's economic institutions never froze, in certain areas central to economic modernization changes were minimal until the 1800s, at least in comparison to structural transformations in the West.

-The Long Divergence: How Islamic Law Held Back the Middle East is Kuran’s broadest account of this thesis.
+The Long Divergence: How Islamic Law Held Back the Middle East is Kuran's broadest account of this thesis.
 There, he suggests that several elements of Islamic law helped to turn the Middle East into an economic laggard.
 Because of its egalitarian character, the Islamic law of inheritance inhibited capital accumulation, and it curtailed needs for organizational innovations to scale up the pooling of capital and labor.
 The lack of an Islamic concept of corporation also hindered organizational development; in addition, it kept entrepreneurs politically weak.
-The waqf, Islam’s distinct form of trust, locked vast resources into organizations prone to becoming dysfunctional.
+The waqf, Islam's distinct form of trust, locked vast resources into organizations prone to becoming dysfunctional.

 None of these institutions were disadvantageous at their emergence, suggests Kuran; they solved identifiable problems.
 None caused an absolute decline in economic activity.
 Each became a handicap by perpetuating itself during the millennium when Western Europe spearheaded economic modernization.

 A popular argument is that Islam fosters a conservative ethos that promotes resistance to adaptation.
 Had conservatism per se made the Middle East fall behind, Kuran says, adjustments would have lagged across the board.
 But even as institutions of the private economy stalled, military and taxation systems were reformed repeatedly.
 That commercial and financial organizations were not scaled up points to an institutional trap, not conservative attitudes.
 Inefficient institutions perpetuated themselves as their interactions dampened incentives to innovate.
 When in the 1800s the rise of the West created an existential threat, institutional transplants followed.
 The borrowed institutions perform functions long met through Islamic institutions.

-The Islamic institutions that delayed the Middle East’s economic modernization no longer block economic development directly, claims Kuran.
-But patterns they fostered, including low trust in institutions, rampant corruption, and widespread nepotism, are impeding the region’s catch-up.
+The Islamic institutions that delayed the Middle East's economic modernization no longer block economic development directly, claims Kuran.
+But patterns they fostered, including low trust in institutions, rampant corruption, and widespread nepotism, are impeding the region's catch-up.

-Kuran’s research on the Middle East’s economic history draws on data collected from Istanbul’s Islamic court archives.
+Kuran's research on the Middle East's economic history draws on data collected from Istanbul's Islamic court archives.
 His data from the 1600s has been published as a ten-volume bilingual set.